JuliaLang/julia/README.md

               Figure.
 C++: benchmark time (ms); others: benchmark time / C++ time.

 Julia beats other high-level systems on all micro-benchmarks, except for JavaScript on the Fibonacci benchmark.
-The LLVM JIT code even manages to beat C++ by 25% on the [pi summation benchmark](https://github.com/JuliaLang/julia/blob/master/test/perf.j#L71) and by a small margin on [random matrix generation and multiplication](https://github.com/JuliaLang/julia/blob/master/test/perf.j#L87).
+Julia's LLVM JIT code even manages to beat C++ by 25% on the [pi summation benchmark](https://github.com/JuliaLang/julia/blob/master/test/perf.j#L71) and by a small margin on [random matrix generation and multiplication](https://github.com/JuliaLang/julia/blob/master/test/perf.j#L87).
 Relative performance between languages on [other systems](#Supported-Platforms) is similar.
 Matlab's ability to beat both C and Julia by such a large margin on random matrix multiplication stems from its use of the proprietary [Intel Math Kernel Library](http://en.wikipedia.org/wiki/Math_Kernel_Library), which has extremely optimized code for matrix multiplication.
 Users who have a licensed copy of MKL can use it with Julia, but the default BLAS is a high quality open source implementation (see <a href="#Required-Build-Tools-External-Libraries">below</a> for more details).